avnk-342/avnk-342/README.md

 - 👯 I’m looking to collaborate on

-- 🤔 I’m looking for help with [Specific Topic or Technology]
+- 🤔 I’m looking for help with

-- 💬 Ask me about [Your Expertise or Interests]
+- 💬 Ask me about

-- 📫 How to reach me: [Your Email or Contact Info]
+- 📫 How to reach me:

-- ⚡ Fun fact: [A fun fact about yourself]
+- ⚡ Fun fact:

 ## 🛠️ Technologies & Tools